IS BUSTIN’ A CAP REALLY FUNDAMENTAL — SOUTH CENTRAL

 It seems that for many, the Watts Uprising of 1965 (despite Watts’ somewhat considerable distance from South Central by eight kilometers) marked the end of an era.
 Black flight to the comparatively newer, more monied, and suburban westside of South Los Angeles accelerated.

 In the 1970s, Latino immigration from Mexico and Central America increased and many settled in South Los Angles’s Eastside, which grew more impoverished as union industry jobs vanished or relocated.
 The US’s exacerbation of violence in several Latin American conflicts resulted in more Latino immigration to the neighborhood.
 In the 1980s, South Central became predominantly Latino.
 In the years that followed, so too would most of South Los Angeles.
-Today the population of South Central is roughly 91% Latino, 6% black, 1% Asian and less than 1% white.
+Today the population of South Central is roughly 91% Latino, 6% black, 1% Asian, and less than 1% white.

 SOUTH CENTRAL TODAY

-In roughly six hours of exploring, I saw no signs that would suggest gentrification, despite the South Central’s proximity to Downtown.
+In roughly six hours of exploring, I saw no signs that would suggest gentrification, despite South Central’s proximity to Downtown.
 Perhaps the reputation of the neighborhood still frightens off interurban explorers, foodies, flippers, beardos, hipsterjugend, and the funny mustache mob.
 Nevertheless, crime is down and South Central is currently ranked 27th in violent crime out of all Los Angeles neighborhoods.
 Despite all of the reasons one might visit a neighborhood, the one other white guy that we encountered in our exploration grinned and asked me “checkin’ out the hood?” with what I assumed was an unattractive, self-satisfied cynicism.
-I suppose that there are busloads of wide-eyed tourists whose voyeuristic interest is in exploring the real of Ganglandia but we had better things to do so we kept moving south.
+I suppose that there are busloads of wide-eyed tourists whose voyeuristic interest is in exploring the reality of Ganglandia but we had better things to do so we kept moving south.

 GETTING THERE AND GETTING AROUND